helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 That said, some of my mods require you to install at a very specific point of the mod builds:

 * **Handmaiden and Female Exile - Disciple and Male Exile Romance** should be installed *immediately* after PartySwap and before Extended Enclave.
 If you want to use PartySwap, make sure you choose the "PartySwap Compatible Installation" option when you install my Handmaiden/Disciple romance mod.
 If you also want to install Extended Enclave, you should use the compatibility patch included in my Handmaiden/Disciple romance mod, instead of the [standalone patch](https://deadlystream.com/files/file/1304-partyswap-and-extended-enclave-compatibility-patch/) I made for the mod build.
 If you plan on using Kreia's Fall In-Game Cutscene, you need to install the compatibility patch included in my Handmaiden/Disciple romance mod.
-* **Atton Rand and Male Exile Romance** needs to be installed after PartySwap and Kreia's Fall In-Game Cutscene.
+* **Atton Rand and Male Exile Romance** needs to be installed after PartySwap.
 If you also use Kreia's Fall In-Game Cutscene, you need to install the compatibility patch provided by Atton Rand and Male Exile Romance.
 * **Visas Marr and Female Exile Romance** needs to be installed at any point after PartySwap.

 ### Can I use your mods with non-English localizations of the {% cite "KotOR" %} games and The Sith Lords Restored Content Mod (TSLRCM)?